 For European citizens living in the UK

 With the uncertainties of Brexit looming, many European citizens and their families are looking to secure their immigration status in the UK.
-When preparing for the relevant EEA Permanent Residence, Registration Certificate or Residence Card applications, you will often come across one of the mandatory requirements – “exercising Treaty Rights in the UK”.
+When preparing for Permanent Residence, Registration Certificate or Residence Card applications, you will often come across one of the mandatory requirements – “exercising Treaty Rights in the UK”.

 EU Treaty Rights are rights afforded to the citizens of the European Union and family members under Directive 2004/38/EC.
 Treaty rights are also granted to members of the European Economic Area (EEA) as well as Switzerland.
 EU treaty rights allow for free movement within the Member States of the EU.
 This right to free movement is typically derived from an EU citizen’s involvement in the economic activity of the host member state.
 Examples of such involvement include working, studying or being self-sufficient.